MicahElliott/captain/README.md

 ### Specific comparison to Lefthook

-I really like lefthook.
+I really like Lefthook.
 It's the most featureful, fastest, and simplest of the managers I tried to adopt.
 In the end it has a couple blockers.
-If you don't care about these things, you might want to go with lefthook since it has a real team behind it.
+If you don't care about these things, you might want to go with Lefthook since it has a real team behind it.

 - The golang code base is overall nice, and I like go.
 But it's huge for the